Jones + Co

 Jones & Co (originally known as Richo + Jones) is a weekly Australian television news and commentary program, broadcast on Sky News Australia from 2014 to 2021.
-The program airs each Tuesday night at 8 pm AEST.
+The program aired each Tuesday night at 8 pm AEST.
 The most recent co-hosts were Alan Jones and Peta Credlin, while previous co-hosts alongside Jones include Graham Richardson and Mark Latham.

-The series focuses on mainly political topics.
-The program usually beings with the duo interviewing a prominent politician or political commentator.
-In the final segment of the show, Richo and Credlin discuss a variety of topics between themselves.
+The series focused on mainly political topics.
+The program usually began with the duo interviewing a prominent politician or political commentator.

 Background

 The program is a spin-off of the Richo program which premiered 23 February three years earlier and is hosted solely by Richardson.

 It was originally titled Richo + Jones and co-hosted by Graham Richardson and Alan Jones when it premiered in February 2014, but due to Richardson's ill health, Mark Latham replaced him as co-host in 2016 (at Jones' suggestion), and the program was re-titled to its current name.
 Management declined to simply retitle the show Jones and Latham because they were concerned Latham was "too much of a risk" as host and instead used the more general name Jones & Co.

 Latham's employment was terminated by Sky News on 29 March 2017 following several controversial statements made on the program and his other program Outsiders with his last appearance on 21 March 2017.
 In May 2017, Peta Credlin was named the new co-host of the program.

 From 25 November 2014 the show was simulcast on radio 2GB alongside the Sky News broadcast, however this has since been discontinued.